Find a bird. Take its photo.

 Vertical Divider

-Thank you to SFBBO docents Bill Pelletier and Kitty O'Neil for organizing these events!
+Thank you to SFBBO docents Bill Pelletier and Kitty O'Neil for designing the Bird Photo Big Day!
+Their legacy continues.
 Bill and Kitty met at a bird walk in 2016, began teaching advanced birding classes together, and have since gotten married.
-They are field trip leaders for SFBBO, the Santa Clara Valley Audubon Society, and Santa Clara Open Space Authority and their goal is to blend a wide variety of birding skills in a light-hearted and fun approach to birding.
+They were field trip leaders for SFBBO, the Santa Clara Valley Audubon Society, and Santa Clara Open Space Authority and their goal is to blend a wide variety of birding skills in a light-hearted and fun approach to birding.
 Hear what Bill and Kitty say about supporting SFBBO's bird conservation efforts!

 Rules: